AThreeH1/Low-Rank-Convolutions/README.md

 For hyena convolution over low-rank functions: \
 Download the data here - https://drive.google.com/file/d/1amypY8KfLQP5Fu2X2pTBnKUtip1akUT3/view?usp=sharing \
-Use the script LowRankFunction.py with the appropriate path for the data
+Use the script LowRankFunction.py with the appropriate path for the data.